- Watch dancers, henna artists, and acrobats in lively Jemaa el-Fna Square

 Have breakfast with your hosts before saying goodbye and heading out on the trail.
 Continue to explore the local scenery and other nearby towns before returning to Marrakech.

-Day 4: Seaside ramparts, kitesurfing, and fresh seafood in Essaouira
+Day 4: Seaside Ramparts, Kitesurfing, & Fresh Seafood in Essaouira

 After breakfast, make your way west to the Atlantic coast and to the laid-back beach town of Essaouira.
 The route along the way takes you over extensive, rolling plains and through endemic argan forests.
 If you're lucky, you may see goats in the trees grazing on the argan fruit, a sight seen when grass pasture is limited or unavailable.

 Arrive in the port city of charming Essaouira, a nice contrast to frenetic Marrakech, and spend the rest of the day as you choose.
-Walk the Skala de la Kasbah (the 18th-century seafront ramparts) along the coast.
-Designed by European engineers, old brass canons line the walls and offer viewing access over the Atlantic.
-Explore the UNESCO-protected medina before making your way to the windswept beach.
+Peruse the UNESCO-protected medina, ride horses in the surf, take a kitesurfing lesson, or walk the Skala de la Kasbah (the 18th-century seafront ramparts) along the coast.
+Designed by European engineers, old brass cannons line the walls and offer viewing access over the Atlantic.
 Jimi Hendrix fans may want to take a short taxi ride to Diabat at the end of Essaouira's beach where he reportedly spent some time.
 Walk back to Essaouira and enjoy a meal of freshly caught seafood.

 Day 5: Return to Marrakech